wudavi/AItest/android-SDK Access Instructions.md

 > * Parameter Example:

         ArrayList<String> tags = new ArrayList();
-        Description: the hs - tags corresponding value is an ArrayList, incoming custom Tag here, need in the Web management configuration with the name of the Tag. tags.add("pay1");
+        Description: the hs - tags corresponding value is an ArrayList, incoming custom Tag here, need in the Web <br />
+        management configuration with the name of the Tag. tags.add("pay1");
         tags.add("s1");
         tags.add("elvaTestTag");